 - certificate that confirms the level of language proficiency (IELTS/TOEFL or a certificate provided by the NUST “MISIS” Educational Language Center; Goethe-Institute certificate for participants of double degree programs in German universities).

-The deadline for applications submission for the spring semester is April 20, 2021.
+The deadline for the application submission for the spring semester is October 20, 2021.

-The deadline for applications submission for the fall semester is October 20, 2021.
+The deadline for the application submission for the fall semester is April 20, 2022.

 Fill in the online form